sheeraz1022/robot/README.md

 ## Code Coverage

+* In order to see realtime code coverage, use `yarn code_coverage` command.

 As its evident via the badge present on the top around the coverage of code.
 For more indepth report please visit [here](https://coveralls.io/github/sheeraz1022/robot)

+## Notes

+* Please refer to PROBLEM.md for information on what this repo is made for